ralgar/proton-mo2-installer/README.md

 You may need to install the following dependencies:
 - bsdtar
 - protontricks
-- protontricks-launcher - this should be available after installing protontricks already, if not see [this](https://github.com/Matoking/protontricks#desktop)
+- protontricks-launch - this command should be available after installing protontricks, if not see [this](https://github.com/Matoking/protontricks#desktop)

 These dependencies should be available out-of-the-box on most systems:
 - curl